jaredkhan/jaredkhan.github.io/_posts/2020-08-24-resist-the-any-type.markdown

 ```

 Because we specified that `AnimalType` must be a subtype of `Animal`, the type-checker allows us to use the `name` property from `Animal` within our function.
-Note that we still aren't able to use a more specific method like `pat` within the body of the `sort_animals_by_name`, since it doesn't always exist on that upper bound, `Animal`.
+Note that we still aren't able to use a more specific method like `pat` within the body of `sort_animals_by_name`, since it doesn't always exist on that upper bound, `Animal`.

 ### Misconceptions about scoping